lambduli/minilog/WRITEUP.md

     - If there is, we reset our state according that backtracking record and pop it from the *backtracking stack*.
     - If there is not, we are done.
 The evaluation concluded.

 > Note about the renaming: We have omited the mention of the renaming.
-We suspect that the reader has been able to figure it out already but for the sake of the completeness - Any time we do sort of an instantiation of a predicate from the base, we rename all of the variables in it to completely new and unique names.
+We suspect that the reader has been able to figure it out already but for the sake of the completeness - any time we do any sort of instantiation on a predicate from the base, we rename all of the variables in it to completely new and unique names.